Important update about the upcoming academic intake (2023-2024)

 I do not meet all the eligibility criteria.
 Is there any alternative way to be eligible for the fellowship?

-My employer is not willing to provide me the required employer statement.
+My employer is not willing to provide me with the required employer statement.
 Is there any alternative way to be eligible for the fellowship?

 Can IHS help me to submit my OKP application on my behalf or give me some personal advice?